-To be eligible to receive TEFAP foods from emergency food pantries, all households must be identified as needy through one of the following criteria.
+To be eligible to receive TEFAP USDA Foods from emergency food pantries, all recipients must reside in New Jersey.

 A household is defined as: A group of related or non-related individuals, exclusive of boarders, who are not residents of an institution, but who are living as one economic unit and for whom food is customarily purchased and prepared in common.
 It also means an individual living alone.